lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 As a result, software does not need to define a start and end page for information partitions.
 See {{< regref "BANK0_INFO_PAGE_CFG0" >}} as an example.

-#### Address Out of Bounds Check
-In addition to memory protection, the flash controller also explicitly checks to ensure the supplied input is not too large.
-Normally, if software supplies an address that is larger than the flash, the address bits are truncated and the operation wraps.
-However, this can lead to unintentional side effects where it seems like the controller is erasing, programming or reading the wrong location.

-Instead the controller explicitly creates an error when the address is out of bounds.
-This terminates the transaction immediately and notifies software of the error.

 #### Memory Protection for Key Manager and Life Cycle

 While memory protection is largely under software control, certain behavior is hardwired to support key manager secret partitions and life cycle functions.